What is skiing like overseas in New Zealand and Australia?

 Should I go to New Zealand or Australia?

-If you can't decide, New Zealand is the place to go if you're looking for an overseas ski trip that focuses on skiing, whether that's powder, off-piste, heli-skiing, or high-spec park riding or high-speed carving on groomed runs.
-On the other hand, Australia has many tourist attractions and is a great choice for a family ski trip with small children that also wants to enjoy sightseeing and gourmet food.
+If you're undecided, New Zealand is the better choice if you want a ski trip focused on skiing, such as powder, off-piste, heli-skiing, high-spec park riding, or high-speed carving on groomed slopes.
+Australia, on the other hand, is a family ski trip with young children where you can enjoy sightseeing and gourmet food as well as skiing, and it has plenty of tourist attractions.

 How much snow will it snow?
 What kind of snow will it be?